Walter-Gaitan/devops-final-project-terraform/README.md

 | DNS Charges | 730 | hours | $6.00 |
 | **Overall total** |  |  | $144.70 |

+This costs may vary depending on the region and the amount of traffic.

 ## Deployment

 The application is deployed in AWS using the following services: